openstack/nova/CONTRIBUTING.rst

-If you would like to contribute to the development of OpenStack, you must follow the steps in the "If you're a developer, start here" section of this page:
+If you would like to contribute to the development of OpenStack, you must follow the steps in the "If you're a developer" section of this page:

    http://wiki.openstack.org/HowToContribute